design-tokens/community-group/technical-reports/format/terminology.md

 ## <dfn>Design tool</dfn>

-Design tools are tools for visual design creation and editing.
+A Design tool is a tool for visual design creation and editing.

 For example: